 \subsection{First cleaning through visual inspection}

-As in previous lens search studies, including \citetalias{canameras21b}, these network candidates have a significant fraction of false positives such that we carry out a visual inspection of these systems using pre-generated $gri$-color images.
+As in previous lens search studies, including \citetalias{canameras21b}, these network candidates have a significant fraction of false positives.
+Thus, we decided to carry out a visual inspection of these systems using pre-generated $gri$-color images.
 These images were inspected first by one person to exclude obvious non-lenses, reducing the candidates to 1 475 systems.
 These false positives had mostly a low network score, such that a higher threshold would reduce the FPR significantly.
-However, in this case we would miss several possible lens candidates.
-In fact, a threshold of 0.11 instead of 0.1 would already exclude 12 grade B candidates of which 8 are already known (see Table~\ref{tab:newcand} and Sect.~\ref{sec:inspection:finalcompilation}), justifying the relatively low threshold.
+However, in this case we would have missed several possible lens candidates.
+In fact, a threshold of 0.11 (instead of 0.1) would already exclude 12 grade B candidates, of which 8 are already known (see Table~\ref{tab:newcand} and Sect.~\ref{sec:inspection:finalcompilation}), justifying the relatively low threshold.